Default Ambiguity: Finding the Best Solution to the Clearing Problem

 \subsection{Tools and gadgets}

-\paragraph*{Branching gadget} One of our most basic tools is the branching gadget of Section \ref{sec:branch}.
-In the following, we always use clean branching gadgets (with $\delta_x=2$, $\delta_y=1$) unless specified otherwise.
-Recall that this gadget represents a binary choice by ensuring that in each solution, $(r_{x}, r_{y})$ is either $(0,1)$ or $(1,0)$.
+We first provide a quick overview of the gadgets that we use as building blocks in our constructions.
+Note that most of these gadgets have already been used before in the work of \cite{base1, base2}, sometimes in a slightly different form.

-For the analysis, it is a convenient property that the output nodes $x$ and $y$ have a clearing rate of either 0 or 1 in each solution.
-Generally, we say that a node $v$ is a \emph{binary node} if the construction ensures this property, i.e. that $r_v \in \{0,1\}$ in any solution of the system.
+Most nodes in these gadget will have the convenient property that their recovery rate is always either $0$ or $1$.
+Generally, we will say that $v$ is a \emph{binary node} if $r_v \in \{0,1\}$ in any solution.

-\paragraph*{Cutoff gadget} Another useful tool is the \emph{cutoff gadget} introduced in the work of \cite{base2}.
-The gadget takes an input node $v$, and transforms it into a binary node $w$ if $r_v \notin (\eta_1, \eta_2)$.